rjbettis/race-restreamer/README.md

 - [x] Check for duplicate channel and prevent insert
 - [x] Fig bug where labels dont show up when clicking back on the browser from a no-button layout
 - [x] Add option to alphabetize or use input order
-- [ ] Add profile images and design a better looking lists
+- [x] Add profile images
+- [x] Add color configuration in a modal that is accesible in the navigation bar

 ### Race Layouts